 Maintaining a sound control environment is a critical component of mitigating risks inherent in a continuously changing economic, technological, and regulatory environment.
 Organizations are expected to provide swift, effective, and socially responsible measures to safeguard against these risks.

 While the changes to the framework will not result in substantial changes for organizations with a control environment deemed to be effective, the updates to the framework will result in a more versatile and cost-effective approach to the design and evaluation of organizational internal control systems.
 Additionally, this should not impact the attestation process under SOX 404.
-Here is a brief overview of COSO and its key changes based on the recently issued exposure draft from September 2012; although the changes are not final, we do not anticipate a significant change from the exposure draft.
+Here is a brief overview of COSO and its key changes.

 The Original Framework